SebastianMC/obsidian-custom-sort/README.md

 > - feel free to experiment!
 The plugin works in a non-destructive fashion, and it doesn't modify the content of your vault.
 >   It only changes the order in which the files and folders are displayed in File Explorer
 > - indentation matters in YAML -> the two leading spaces in `  order-desc: a-z` are intentional and required
-> - it is only touches the surface of the rich capabilities of this custom sorting plugin.
+> - this common example only touches the surface of the rich capabilities of this custom sorting plugin.
 For more details go to [advanced version of README.md](./advanced-README.md)

 ## Basic automatic sorting methods